Informal Learning is proven to be more than 80% of the total amount of learning we do in our lives.

 While the national curriculum is designed to articulate learning outcomes that students should achieve, it has been repositioned more as a guide for “what teachers should teach”.

-The true nature of learning and an emphasis on capturing the learning journey of students has been ignored in favour of compartmentalising learning into subject silos created as an expedient way to manage curriculum delivery and capture ‘evidence’ that the curriculum is ‘working’.
+The true nature of learning and an emphasis on capturing the learning journey of students has been ignored in favour of compartmentalising learning into subject silos, which are created as an expedient way to manage curriculum delivery and capture ‘evidence’ that the curriculum is ‘working’.

 Similarly, there is no guarantee that every student will be in attendance or be paying attention at the time it is taught.
-Even if a student is attending, are they paying full attention and there is absolutely no guarantee that the student internalises what is taught into what is learnt.
+Even if a student is in attendance, there is absolutely no guarantee that the student internalises what is taught into what is learnt.

 Also, there is no real check on how well the teacher delivers the content.
 Some may be experts in a subject and some may not be.